 - 9. Showcase Iconic Artistry with African Wall Baskets

-- 10. Use African Pottery for a Dreamy Decor
+- 10. Use African Pottery as Heritage Decor

 - 11. Stand out with Unique African Art Pieces